scenee/relax/README.md

 # Relax

-Relax is a **declarative** and **CI oriented** release tool for iOS App distributions that encourages rapid distribution **under your control**.
+Relax is a lazy(yes, just for laziness) release tool for iOS App distributions for who you don't want to be bothering with codesign and Xcode stuffs!!

-You don't need to write the same build script any more when you deliver your apps.
+You just configure `scheme` and `provisioning_profile` for a distribution.
+You don't need to waste your time for codesigning problem especially on your CI workflow.
 Relax will save your time.
-You just write a declarative configuration file(aka.
-Relfile) for the distributions.

 It's hard to understand `xcodebuild` stuff, for example, codesigning mechanism.
 Relax takes care of much of the hassle of them. so you can focus on development.

+Relax is not faster than xcodebuild, but simple.

-Relax can
+Relax is..

-- **Declarative**
-    - Ralax uses the declarative file(Relfile) to configure your each build.
-It makes you easy to read and understand your build.
-- **CI oriented**
+- **Easy**
-    - Relax is easy to integrate CI tools(Jenkins, Bamboo, etc) and services(TravisCI, CircleCI, etc).
+    - You just configure `scheme`, `provisioning_profile`.
+    - Relax generates a suitable ExportOptions.plist from `provisioning_profile`.
-- **Under control(Reproducible)**:
+- **Reproducible**
+    - Relax builds an app only on **'Manual' signing** to prevent codesigning problems and make a build reproducible.
-    - Manual Signing in free: Relax runs a build only on manual signing mode, but don't worry, it automatically switches a codesigning mode from Automatic to Manual only in build time.
-Therefore you can use Automatic Signing in your development.
+    - Relax switches the codesigning mode **from Automatic to Manual automatically**.
-    - Custom Keychain store: Relax makes and switch a temp keychain.
-You won't affected from a keychain settings in a build machine and reproduce your build on your machine.
-    - Validation: Check a IPA file if it has a correct codesigning and entitlements.
-    - Resign: Resign a IPA file for a distribution with a different bundle identifier, cetificate and provisioning profile
+    - You can create an **isolated keychain db** with Relax.
+You could reproduce a build in your local machine if you use it.
+See `keychain` command.
-- **Safe**
+- **Fine-tunable**
-    - You don't need to share your AppleID and **password**.
-- **Easy to customize**: Relax is easy to customize Info.plist and Build Settings of your Xcode project only in build time.
-    - Multi distributions(i.e. adhoc, enterprise & appstore): You can setup each configuration like code signing, Info.plist, Build Settings, etc.
+    - Easy to configure and understand multi distributions(i.e. adhoc, enterprise & appstore) having a few differences on code signing, Info.plist, Build Settings in Relfile.
+    - You can tune your Info.plist and Xcode build settings for the differences on each distribution.
+    - No longer need to create many xcconfig files or build 'configuration's in your project.

 # Installation